runyontr/k8s-automated-canary/README.md

 in the application folder

-## Github credentials
+## Github Webhook

-Since we used Github to create the repo, we need our github credentials stored so github can be used to fire off the builds
+Disable security on Jenkins to allow simple POSTs to start builds.
+We'll use this for both a github webhook and grafana alerts

 # Create new Git Repo for application